 What Are Macronutrients And What Do They Do?

 Let’s begin by understanding what macronutrients are.
 Quite simply, macronutrients are carbohydrates, fats, and proteins.
 Our diet requires a balance of all three to function and survive.

 There are different macro splits or ratios, depending on your lifestyle or health preference.
 For example, a person with type 2 diabetes is likely to find it easier to control the blood sugar levels on a low-carb diet rather than a high-carb diet.
 So their macro ratios might be Carbs: 5%, Fats, 65%, Protein, 30%.

 Alternatively, someone on a low-fat diet would typically split their macronutrients: Carbs 40-45%, Fat 15-20%, and Protein 35-40%.

-Typically the latter option is what most people go with unless they're focusing on high-fat diets such as Keto, or Paleo.
+Typically, most people go with the latter option unless they’re focusing on high-fat diets such as Keto or Paleo.

 As an example, my macro ratios of Carbs: 50%, Fat: 20%, Protein 30% would look like the table below.
 I’ve broken it down by what I’d be eating for a bulk (to gain muscle and weight), maintain, and cut.
 I’ve added 350 calories for bulking and reduced 350 calories for the cutting phase.

 To calculate this for yourself is simple.
 Divide your calories by the percentage split of Carbs, Fats, and Protein which will give you how many calories you’ll be eating from each macro.